 Now we can start to use it.
 Depending on how you prefer to work, you can either select it all and render it directly to audio, or you can choose bits you like and re-arrange them.
 You can even take certain pieces and reverse them or apply FX.
 That’s why it’s the creative part of the process, you can do whatever appeals to you.

-But lets just make it sound good.
-First thing we need is EQ on the percussion line.
-There is too much low frequencies coming through, affecting the kick and making it muddy.
+But let’s just make it sound good.
+The first thing we need is EQ on the percussion line.
+There are too many low frequencies coming through, affecting the kick and making it muddy.
 So a simple high-pass filter on the percussion set to around 150hz/200hz will do the trick.

-But we’re aiming for glitch percussion, so lets make it.
+But we’re aiming for glitch percussion, so let’s make it.
 DBlue_Glitch is probably the most common VST used, so just drop one on.
 Don’t even need to change a setting, but I prefer it to be in half beats instead of over the whole beat.
 Simply change the template from 1 to 2.
 (Disclaimer: You do actually need to go into it and adjust some settings.
-Master filter/ Master Mix are a good place to start, but for this tutorial we’ll leave it as is).
+Master filter/ Master Mix is a good place to start, but for this tutorial, we’ll leave it as is).

-Then to add to it, we’ll add a Filter Delay, on only the left and right channels with center disabled.
-Change the frequency response so its only affecting the highs and don’t forget to lower the volume of the delay.
+Then to add to it, we’ll add a Filter Delay, on only the left and right channels with the center disabled.
+Change the frequency response so it’s only affecting the highs and doesn’t forget to lower the volume of the delay.
 This will give a subtle delay on only certain frequencies and make the audio bounce around.

 Lastly, we need to side-chain the percussion to the kick, to allow the kick to be prominent.
 Since I used a loop for the kicks, I need to enable the EQ on the compressor.
 Enable the side-chain options and set it to the relevant mixer track, then enable the EQ and set it to high-pass.